King Creek

 Table Chart PROFILE FAQ

-King Creek has seen limited development activity, averaging three approvals per year over five years (17 approvals).
-This is typical of rural areas with modest housing needs and limited construction due to local demand and infrastructure capacity.
-Yearly growth figures may vary significantly based on individual projects.
+King Creek has averaged three approvals per year for the past five years, totaling 15 approvals.
+This low development activity is typical of rural areas with modest housing needs and limited construction activity due to local demand and infrastructure capacity.
+Yearly growth figures can vary significantly based on individual projects in such areas.

 Compared to Rest of NSW and national averages, King Creek has much lower development activity.
 All new constructions have been standalone homes, predominantly family homes suited for rural lifestyle seekers.
-With approximately 325 people per dwelling approval, King Creek is a low-density area.
-According to AreaSearch's latest quarterly estimate, King Creek's population is forecasted to increase by 589 residents by 2041.
+The estimated population per dwelling approval is 390 people, reflecting the area's quiet, low-activity development environment.
+According to AreaSearch's latest quarterly estimate, King Creek is forecasted to gain 429 residents by 2041.

 Frequently Asked Questions - Development